mjordan/islandora_workbench_docs/docs/fields.md

 Subvalues in multivalued CSV fields are validated separately, e.g. if your CSV value is `2004-06/2006-08|2007-01/2007-04`, `2004-06/2006-08` and `2007-01/2007-04` are validated separately.

-#### Geolocation fields
+### Geolocation fields

 The Geolocation field type, managed by the [Geolocation Field](https://www.drupal.org/project/geolocation) contrib module, stores latitude and longitude coordinates in separate data elements.
 To add or update fields of this type, Workbench needs to provide the latitude and longitude data in these separate elements.

-To simplify entering geocoordinates in the CSV file, Workbench allows geocoordinates to be in `lat,lng` format, i.e., the latitude coordinate followed by a comma followed by the longitude coordinate.
-When Workbench reads your CSV file, it will split data on the comma into the required lat and lng parts.
+To simplify entering geocoordinates in the CSV file, Workbench allows geocoordinates to be in `lat,long` format, i.e., the latitude coordinate followed by a comma followed by the longitude coordinate.
+When Workbench reads your CSV file, it will split data on the comma into the required lat and long parts.
 An example of a single geocoordinate in a field would be:

 ```text
 field_coordinates